mk12/sicp/notes/text.md

 - The advantages of local state and assignment come at a price.
 - The substitution model of procedure application is no longer sufficient to properly interpret out programs.
 - Programming without the use of assignment, as we have done in the first two chapters, is called _functional programming_.
-- Observe what happens when we try using the substation model:
+- Observe what happens when we try using the substitution model:

 ```
 (define (make-simplified-withdraw balance)